Ireland » University Cork College » Academic Program

 Courses in Ireland

-Participants are enrolled as regular Irish students, taking classes with Irish and other international students.
+Participants are enrolled as regular students, taking classes with Irish and other international students.
 There is a range of teaching methods at UCC, often depending upon the discipline of study.
 Arts and business students, for example, will generally have a combination of lecture and tutorial classes.
 Lectures can vary in size from 20 to 100 and the associated tutorial classes are much smaller and allow for open discussion of material.
 Science and Engineering students usually receive a combination of lecture and laboratory classes.
 Fieldwork may form a large part of some classes.
 The formal contact hours vary.
 However, in general, greater emphasis is placed upon independent study outside of class contact hours than students may experience in Oregon.

 Courses or classes are called modules at Cork and are generally intended to be undertaken in specific years of a degree.
 In a UCC undergraduate degree of three years, modules are taken at three levels: first year (100 level), second year (200 level) and third year (300).
 These are generally equivalent to second, third, and fourth year of a U.S. degree.
-OUS students may enroll in any level of courses, provided they have the appropriate prerequisites for any given course.
+Oregon students may enroll in any level of courses, provided they have the appropriate prerequisites for any given course.